 Do you like the springtime?
 Do you know any more vocabulary for spring?
 Share with us in the comments below!

 Did you like this blog?
 Share it with others!
 Let us know what YOU think!

-Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and loves growing seedlings in her garden in the spring.
-It’s a great time of year to use some vocabulary for spring!
+Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and loves growing seedlings in her garden.
+It’s a great time of year to make use of vocabulary for spring!

 Looking for more phrases, ways to use English everyday, or get the conversation started?
 Sign up for our newsletter or check out the website!